What is enterovirus D68 infection?

 There are several steps to take to prevent EV-D68 infection:

 - Wash your hands often with soap and water for 20 seconds, and help young children do the same.
 If soap and water are not available, use an alcohol-based hand sanitizer.
-Wash your hands especially after coughing and sneezing, before and after caring for an ill person and before preparing foods and before eating.
+Wash your hands especially after coughing and sneezing, before and after caring for an ill person and before making food or eating.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.